thisisparker/xword-dl/README.md

 # xword-dl

-`xword-dl` is a command-line tool to download .puz files for online crossword puzzles.
+`xword-dl` is a command-line tool to download .puz files for online crossword puzzles from supported outlets or arbitrary URLs.
 For a supported outlet, you can easily download the latest puzzle, or specify one from the archives.

 Currently, `xword-dl` supports:
-* The Atlantic
+* Atlantic
-* The LA Times
+* LA Times
-* The New Yorker
+* New Yorker
 * Newsday
 * USA Today
 * Universal
-* The Wall Street Journal
+* Wall Street Journal
-* The Washington Post
+* Washington Post

 To download a puzzle, install `xword-dl` and run it on the command line.